kdpenner/donald_must_vacate/README.md

 ## Background information on the probability estimate

-An infected person is contagious for [10 days][3].
+An infected person is contagious for an estimated [10 days][3].
 This number is uncertain to a few days.

-The number of contagious people is [11 times][2] the number of people who've tested positive.
-This number could be between 6 and 24.
+The number of contagious people is estimated to be [11 times][2] the number of people who've tested positive.
+The true multiplicative factor is likely between 6 and 24.

 Let's assume that for every 1 person who tests positive and isolates for 10 days, 10 other people are contagious and free to infect the population.
 If